HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_finish_coding_portlet_jsp.md

 5. Save and close the JSP file.

 You finished the basic coding of the personalized portlet.
-You can now export the WAR file from Rational Application Developer and install the portlet in HCL Portal.
+In the next topic, you will learn how to [Export and install the personalized portlet.](./pzn_demo_export_war_install_portlet.md)